 - 1.15 This plan sets out the policies which will be used to make decisions on planning applications.
 It does not include details about the level of additional development requirements, their distribution or specific site allocations.
-These details will be provided through the Greater Exeter Strategic Plan and the Local Plan (Part 2) 2020-2040. - 1.16 The plan is divided into six different chapters which are listed below:
+These details will be provided through the Greater Exeter Strategic Plan and the Local Plan (Part 2) 2020-2040. - 1.16 The plan is divided into six different chapters which are listed on the follow page: